- Main Page

 - Ax-Crazy: She describes how she killed the entire crew of the ship she stole to leave Endor with great enthusiasm.

 - Badass Adorable: She's an Ewok who is probably the most powerful of the companion characters prior to the rework that made them all functionally the same.

 - Blood Knight: If you have to revive her after a fight, one of her responses is "But I wanted to fight!"
 Similarly, she admires the Empire for their brutality and the Republic for fighting against powerful foes.

 - Bribing Your Way to Victory: Same deal as HK-51: She can be unlocked with Cartel Coins, which cost real money.
 Even moreso, because her Mercenary Contract can be added to your collection, which gives free copies of the item to every character in your account for a little extra Coins.

-- Genius Bruiser: Gets an efficiency bonus to all crew missions, and an improved chance to crit on crafting missions (even cyber-implants and biotechnology!).
+- Genius Bruiser: Before 4.0 got an efficiency bonus to all crew missions, and an improved chance to crit on crafting missions (even cyber-implants and biotechnology!).

 - I Just Want to Be Special: Her dream is to be a 'legend' among the Ewoks, and states that she is the first Ewok to ever leave Endor.

 - I'm a Humanitarian: She admits in one Empire-only conversation that she'd like to "try" several sentient species, including Nautolan and Rodian.
 She doesn't see anything wrong with eating a sentient.
 Nature was good enough to send meat into her trap, so it would be wasteful not to eat it, right?

 - Pint-Sized Powerhouse: The first time you see her, she walks through a crowd of people, casually bowling them over.